gimlet-io/gimlet-documentation/src/pages/blog/onechart-introduction.md

 authorAvatar: /geri.png
 ---

 Sometimes it feels like Kubernetes can only be mentioned sitting next to a campfire, sharing scary stories.
-It undermines the bottomline[what is the bottomline?] of every debate about Kubernetes: it’s as complex as the user makes it.
+It undermines the bottomline of every debate about Kubernetes that it’s as complex as the user makes it.

 As a result of this phenomenon, beginners are hesitant to do anything with Kubernetes.
 But in reality, there are tools that can help engineers of all expertise get onboarded with it.
 One of those abstractions is Helm.